CyprusCodes/xest/documentation/docs/securing-api-endpoints.md

 ## Validating The Existence of a Record With Yup Schemas

 Another way of using Yup schema is when you want to insert a new record to your the database that needs to refer to another table's data.
 You should be validating the existence of the record so that it can be inserted into the new table in the database.
 This is done with 'test' method again, below is an example of the query fetching the record from the database and then the query is imported in the schema function to be used in 'test' method.
-So ifthe data exist and the result is true, the request is validated.
+So if the data exist and the result is true, the request is validated.

 ```js
 const { submitQuery, getFirst } = require("~root/lib/database");